-Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications

-Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-w

 Vehicle Modifications are modifications or alterations to an automobile or van that is the participant's means of transportation in order to accommodate the special needs of the participant.
-Vehicle Modifications are modifications needed by the participant, as specified in the service plan and determined necessary in accordance with the participant's assessment, to ensure the health, welfare and safety of the participant and enable the participant to integrate more fully into the community.
-The vehicle that is modified may be owned by the participant, a family member with whom the participant lives, or a non-relative who provides primary support to the participant and is not a paid provider agency of services.
+Vehicle Modifications are modifications needed by the participant, as specified in the service plan and determined necessary in accordance with the participant's assessment, to ensure the health, welfare and safety of the participant and enable the participant function in the home and community with greater independence and integrate more fully into the community.
+The vehicle that is modified may be owned by the participant, a family member with whom the participant lives, or a non-relative who provides primary support to the participant and is not a paid provider agency of services